 Introduction

 The Group tax strategy is prepared and published in accordance with the requirements of Schedule 19 of the Finance Act 2016.
-The strategy relates to Isabela Topco Limited and its subsidiaries (the “Group”) and covers the period to 29 October 2023.
+The strategy relates to Isabela Topco Limited and its subsidiaries (the “Group”) and covers the 2025 year.

 The Group owns and operates restaurants across the UK.